aav7fl/website-legacy/README.md

 This website is loosely inspired from (and originally based on) [Long-Haul](https://github.com/brianmaierjr/long-haul).
 I continue to make changes as I see fit.

+##Extra information

-##This website build uses [BrowserSync](https://browsersync.io/).
+This website build uses [BrowserSync](https://browsersync.io/).
 It keeps your browsers in sync so I can develop in my VM and sync across to my physical machine for the results.

+Run tests with `rake` or `rake test`

+Run Travis-CI script with `bash ./script/cibuild`